bassclefstudio/ScratchCompiler/README.md

 # Compiler/Processor for Scratch v0.5
 This is the companion repository for [this Scratch project](https://scratch.mit.edu/projects/539686245/), which is a basic 'computer' built in Scratch.
 It's inspired by [Ben Eater's hardware projects](https://eater.net/8bit) and is essentially a way for assembly-language-like code to be executed in the context of a Scratch project. **TL;DR**: This is all basically a side project, with no practical benefits whatsoever, but here's the documentation for it anyway.

+## Sample code
+Available sample code in this repository includes:
+ - `/Source/Pong.ccs` - a single-threaded, basic implementation of the classic game.
+ - `/Source/Threading.ccs` - an example multi-threaded application, which copies code to a second core, and executes the code found in `Pong.ccs` in parallel.
+ - `Microcode.mcs` - the default microcode definitions for the processor, on which the two `.ccs` programs are compiled.

 ## Architecture
 The processor v0.5 consists of the following components:
  - [**Cores**](#cores)